 CaskAid is a non-profit organisation looking to source casks of whisky with the aim to use their bottled contents to raise funds for charitable projects.
 Every few years the cask selectors will select a new project to support with the funds raised by the whisky community.
 This page provides an overview of the current (and past) projects supported by CaskAid.

-In 2018 CaskAid decided to support Eglantier, a multifunctional center focused on school-replacing daycare for
+Between 2018 and 2021 CaskAid decided to support Eglantier, a multifunctional center focused on school-replacing daycare for

 - Young children with a severely delayed mental development

 - Children and youngsters with severe mental disorders and possibly contact or behavioral issues.

 In addition to the daycare center Eglantier also opened a ‘care-hotel’ for short term accommodation of the same group of youngsters.